Did someone say swimming with whale sharks in Playa del Carmen?

 Kay Tours Mexico

 Fast forward to now and having lived in Mexico for some time now I can speak with much more authority when making recommendations.
-There is only one company who I recommend to book the Whale Shark tour from Playa del Carmen with and that is Kay Tours.
+There is only one company that I recommend to book the Whale Shark tour from Playa del Carmen with and that is Kay Tours.

 I know Kay personally.
 He is the guy rallying people to clean up the beaches in Playa, making huge steps to become a plastic-free company, and constantly speaking out against animal cruelty (namely swimming with dolphins and swimming with turtles in Akumal).

 I also know the company well as I have worked with them and been on several tours of their tours.
 With them it is all in the detail – professional photos are included, as are snacks, and drinks.
 These guys even give you a blanket and cushion in the minibus!

 Anyway, this isn’t a sponsored post.
 I’m recommending them because I believe they are the best tour company in Playa del Carmen and I want more people to know about them.

 Many companies give you one price and then like to add on extra for things like life jackets, wet suits, and photos.
 They don’t do that…They are charging $220 USD to do the tour with ALL extras included.
-The professional photos/ videos they include are at valued at $100 USD.
+The professional photos/ videos they include are valued at $100 USD.
 It doesn’t take a maths genius to see this is a pretty sweet deal!

 The best bit, for me, is the pictures.
 They will take pictures and videos of you so you don’t need to and you can just enjoy the experience.
 Now, I know it’s not all about the photos, it’s the memories that are important.
 But I must admit I still feel a bit gutted about not having any photos and I would have gladly paid $100 USD for a photographer.
 You can check out an example of the photos you will get from kay Tours here.